- 1 Introduction

 - Patient may become particularly ill, with fever and lymphadenopathy, usually about 5 days after the vesicles appear

-- The lesions may later become infected with staphylococci
+- The lesions may later also become infected with staphylococci

 - Very rarely, there may be a viraemia, which can be fatal